zacstrick/PymeClock/README.md

 Admin-side frontend for things like:
-  Seeing at a glance what the total weekly hours are for each individual Hex-based login for making edits to the Times table itself
+  Seeing at a glance what the total weekly hours are for each individual Hex-based login for making edits to the Times table itself Ticking Clock widget to be displayed in the corner of the GUI